AugurProject/turbo/specs/ufc-spec.md

    ```
 2. Query the API for each event.
 3. Filter out events whose eventStatus is `STATUS_SCHEDULED`.
+4. Calculate `whoWon` like so:
+   - If `event.score.winner_home` is true then it is `1` to indicate that Home won.
+   - If `event.score.winner_away` is true then it is `2` to indicate that Away won.
+   - If neither is true then it is `3` to indicate a draw / tie.
-4. For each remaining event, make this call:
+5. For each remaining event, make this call:

    ```typescript
    contract.trustedResolveMarkets(